Work from Home Jobs

 There are also many blogs that have earned a full time income within 1 year!
 These bloggers are people who have no prior experience blogging.
 They don’t have technical expertise, which is something I was concerned about because I’m not tech-saavy!

-They do it in their spare time.
+And they do it in their spare time.
 This is not their full-time job even though they’re earning a full-time income from it.

 Blogging is quite affordable to start.
 You can get Siteground web hosting for a WordPress site for as low as $3.95/month.